 QUICK BROWSE CONTENT

 The Ferrari 308 GTB was never used as a factory “works” entry but the company witnessed the Group 4 cars perform well on European and Italian Rally Championship tarmac rallies.
 This convinced Ferrari to make Michelotto an official partner in the development of a purpose-built Group B contender for 1982.
-The car was expected to be homologated via use of the new evolution (ET) feature of the Group B regulations which demanded 20 examples to be built.
+The car was expected to be homologated via use of the revamped evolution (ET) feature of the Group B regulations which demanded 20 examples to be built.
 Michelotto was thus basically given carte blanche on the car which allowed for extensive modifications from the standard 308.

 The 3.0L quattrovalvole V8 engine was mounted transversely beside the gearbox in the standard 308 GTB and Group 4 cars.
 While this made the car very compact and well balanced, it significantly impeded accessibility to vital mechanical parts.
 Michelotto opted to mount the engine longitudinally with the gearbox bolted rearwards to make it easier for mechanics to perform the lightning-fast services often necessary between rally stages.